Use the button below to download, save and/or print the rules and regulations.

 • Defensive players cannot cross the line on a run play until the quarterback hands the ball off to the RB

 • After the offense scores a touchdown, they have the option of going for 1 point from the 5-yard line, or going for 2 points from the 10-yard line.
 If the coach doesn’t respond to the official on which yard-line, the official will place the ball on the 5-yard line to go for 1 point.
 Once this decision is made, coaches cannot overturn this decision, unless the one time out is used.
+They can also NOT change to a 2 point if there is a penalty on the extra point try.

 • The quarterback only has 4 seconds to throw the ball.
 No Interceptions will count after 4 seconds.